cgmckeever/smartthings/device-handlers/lightify-smart-dim/README.md

 ## Known Issues

-- Installation probable doesnt work, but setting it manually does
+- Installation probably doesnt work, but setting it manually does
-- Battery is not refreshing

 ## Button Definitions